Solution overview

 Alarms

-Device motion: Triggers an alarm in your system when device motion of the door controller is detected.
-Casing open: Triggers an alarm in your system when casing open of the door controller is detected.
+Device motion: Turn on to trigger an alarm in your system when it detects a movement of the device.
+Casing open: Turn on to trigger an alarm in your system when it detects an open door controller case.
 Turn off this setting for barebone door controllers.
-External tamper: Turn on to trigger an alarm in your system when external tamper is detected.
-For example, when the external cabinet is opened or closed.
+External tamper: Turn on to trigger an alarm in your system when it detects an external tamper.
+For example, when someone opens or closes the external cabinet.

 |